ibm-cloud-docs/framework-financial-services/vpc/tutorials/waf-full-tunnel-vpn/vpc-architecture-connectivity-waf-tutorial.md

 1. Either upload your certificate or paste your certificate under the option **Certificate Source**.
 1. Click **Import**.

-BIG-IP feature enhancement for HPCS integration is being worked on.
-{: note}

 ## Configure ciphers
 {: #f5-waf-ciphers}
 {: step}